Unitron-Galactic/Tools-Workflows/Terraforming 1/Terraforming.md

 Sure, fork the code and make a request!
 Help is always welcome

 #### Where can I show my virtual support?
 You may follow Unitron Galactic on [Instagram](https://www.instagram.com/unitron_galactic/) or [Flickr](https://www.flickr.com/people/185934740@N06/).
+Occasionally you can also upvote stuff on [reddit](https://www.reddit.com/user/Unitron_Galactic).

 #### Will there be more (and better) terraforming tools?
 Maybe.
 The whole thing sparked my interest and there are a lot of things that could be improved and a lot of features a real terrain generator should have that this workflow can’t cover.
-Don’t expect anything soon.
+It’s basically an empty playing field, waiting to be explored.
+But don’t expect anything soon.